mani2001/mani2001/README.md

 ### Hi there 👋 I am @mani2001

-* ML and Blockchain developer🖥
+* Machine Learning and AI systems🖥
 * Into exponential techonlogies📈
 * you can connect with me on [Linkedin](https://www.linkedin.com/in/manikantan2001/)